muxyz/website/interface.md

 ## Overview

-Mu takes a new approach to language development that builds on a living breathing environment.
-We do not attempt to replicate the feature set of programming languages but instead defines a more human way forward.
+Micro takes a new approach to language development that builds on a living breathing environment.
+We do not attempt to replicate the feature set of programming languages but instead define a more human way forward.

 ## Rationale

-Mu theorises of a human computer interface built on the foundations of real world services rather than any sort of formally defined spec.
+Micro theorises of a human computer interface built on the foundations of real world services rather than any sort of formally defined spec.
 It is firstly not a replacement for any existing programming language such as Go, java, ruby or python and does not attempt to be comparable to current programming models.